phpman > man > perlcommunity(1)

 Many cities around the world have local Perl Mongers chapters.
 A Perl Mongers chapter is a

-local user group which typically holds regular in-person meetings, both social and
+local user group which typically holds regular in-person meetings, both social and technical;

-mailing list or other continual contact method for its members to keep in touch.
+other continual contact method for its members to keep in touch.

 To find your local Perl Mongers (or PM as they're commonly abbreviated) group check the